 I requested that I be allowed to meet with him to go over the paperwork on the following Monday – the 17th – because I was struggling to stay awake because I already started my course (?) transition and I was working nights and surviving on an average of 2 hours or less of sleep per night during the week.

-I was told to stop making excuses, that even after I still wanted out that I did not have subway fare – no never until pay day.
+I was told to stop making excuses, that even after I still wanted out that I did not have subway fare – no never until payday.
 I was told that I’d have to come up with the money if I was going to attend hearings because I literally had less than 20 dollars in my checking account that day.

 I received a text message from Keith Gross to report to Chambers Street ASAP.
 I texted him the details of my situation and that if I felt better by the PM I’d walk over the bridge to get there.

 I did do this.
-My Attorney wen(t) over the paperwork with me and the stipulations of the “deal”.
+My Attorney went over the paperwork with me and the stipulations of the “deal”.
 I was assured I would never have a problem getting a teaching job outside of the city because the only information sent out would be the recommendation letter included in this packet.

-When the arbitrator asked me if I had been coerced into making the agreement, I tried to explain that this really was coercion since there was few choices available to me and none that were very appealing.
+When the arbitrator asked me if I had been coerced into making the agreement, I tried to explain that this really was coercion since there were few choices available to me and none that were very appealing.

-She snapped at me and said that if I felt I was being coerced she would listen to the evidence at a three day hearing and render her decision in three days.
+She snapped at me and said that if I felt I was being coerced she would listen to the evidence at a three-day hearing and render her decision in three days.
 That’s what I heard.
 What is written in the transcript is quite different.

 My Attorney made me go to the room next door and told me “This isn’t a game.
 And you said that you were ready to sign and you agree with the terms.”